parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges.md

      - Is the step realistic?
      - Have new problems occurred which I didn’t plan for at the beginning?

-It’s important to keep in mind that the goal of PST is not to solve all problems.
-Instead, the goal is to learn more effective problem-solving skills.
-This will then help you to cope more effectively with life stressors and feel more in control of your life.

-See the <a href="/learn/my-wellbeing" class="internal-link">_My Wellbeing_</a> section for more on how to do problem solving therapy.

 <div class="video-container">
 <iframe
   width="560"